Outside Lands Brings Diverse Line-Up to Golden Gate Park for Halloween Weekend

 The stage creatively pairs restaurants and chefs with musical artists, including noted LA-based chef Roy Choi teaming with Albert Hammond Jr. of the Strokes and chef Elizabeth Falkner, San Francisco’s own Melissa King with Chicago dance duo DRAMA, James Beard Award winner Kwame Onwuachi, and the return of the annual Beignets and Bounce Brunch with Big Freedia disciple and transgender bounce artist Katey Red performing while handing out beignets made by Brenda’s Soul Food to those willing to twerk for food.

-For more info on what else is going on at Outside Lands including complete schedules, ticket information and site map, please visit the official website.MORE NEWS: Newsom Receives COVID Vaccine Booster At Oakland Event Promoting State's Vaccination Push
+For more info on what else is going on at Outside Lands including complete schedules, ticket information and site map, please visit the official website.MORE NEWS: COVID: Oakland Unified Sets January Deadline For Students 12 And Up To Be Fully Vaccinated

 Outside Lands 2021